 DNA/RNA Sample Quantification and Purity

-- All samples have to be accompanied by appropriate sample QC documentation (e.g. Bioanalyzer traces or agarose gel electrophoresis images) and nanodrop 260/280nm and 260/230nm absorption ratio measurements .
-It speeds up the projects if this QC can be carried out as early as possible in your lab.
+- All samples have to be accompanied by appropriate sample QC documentation (e.g. Bioanalyzer traces or agarose gel electrophoresis images) and Nanodrop 260/280 nm and 260/230 nm absorption ratio measurements.
+It speeds up the process if QC can be carried out as early as possible in your lab.
 However we are happy to run the sample QC for you, for a fee.

-- DNA samples need to be RNA-free (check on agarose gel) and dissolved in EB buffer or TLE buffer (please see bottom of the page).
-Molecular biology grade water is also OK.
+- DNA samples need to be RNA-free (check on an agarose gel) and dissolved in EB buffer, TLE buffer (see bottom of the page for buffer compositions), or molecular biology grade water.

 The input DNA and RNA quantities specified below and on this page apply if the samples are quantified by a fluorometric method (e.g. Qubit, PicoGreen, RiboGreen).
 Fluorometry provides advantages in precision and specificity (e.g. DNA dyes will not bind to/measure RNA).
-If a spectrophotometer (e.g. Nanodrop) is used, we suggest submitting twice the requested amount of sample since this type of measurement is often unreliable.
+If a spectrophotometer (e.g. Nanodrop) is used, we suggest submitting twice the requested amount of sample, since this type of measurement is often unreliable.
 In any case, sample amounts higher than the minimum requirements will improve the library complexity.
 Spectrometer readings are very useful to assess the purity of samples.
 For DNA samples the 260/280 ratio should be between 1.8 to 2.0 and the 260/230 ratio should be higher than 2.0.
 For RNA samples the 260/280 ratio should be between 1.8 and 2.1 and 260/230 ratio should be higher than 1.5.
 Values outside of these ranges indicate contamination.
-The Real-time PCR Core can carry out DNA as well as RNA extractions.
+The Real-time PCR Core offers DNA and RNA extraction services.

 Please see the Comprehensive Sample Requirements Page and consult our FAQs for technical questions